bufbuild-ru/docs/docs/bsr/admin/instance/scim/overview/index.md

 - Azure (SAML)
 - Okta (SAML)

-If your IdP isn't in this list, contact [Support](https://support.buf.build) or your Buf representative to discuss adding support.SCIM 2.0 defines [core user and group schemas](https://www.rfc-editor.org/rfc/rfc7643) that all SCIM implementations must implement.
+If your IdP isn't in this list, contact [Support](https://support.buf.build) or your Buf representative to discuss adding support.

+SCIM 2.0 defines [core user and group schemas](https://www.rfc-editor.org/rfc/rfc7643) that all SCIM implementations must implement.
 To support the IdPs indicated above, the BSR stores the following SCIM attributes for users:

 - External ID
 - Username